 We went to have dinner to Surfside beach bar.
-They have wide selection of dishes.
-It offers a great view to the sea and perfect place to enjoy the sunset.
+They have a wide selection of dishes.
+It offers a great view of the sea and a perfect place to enjoy the sunset.

 The clubs are usually open till late (early in the morning) and have no entrance fee.
 We haven’t stayed there late, because we wanted to get up early the next day to travel to Gozo.